Skybus Airlines: Business model

 Attempting to emulate Ryanair's business model and Southwest's people-friendly attitude (often considered at odds in comparisons of the two airlines), Skybus had committed itself to be the least expensive airline in the industry with a projected CASM 28% lower than Southwest.
-To achieve this, Skybus planned to utilize multiple measures designed to increase revenue and decrease costs, many of which are now used by Spirit Airlines.
+To achieve this, Skybus planned to utilize multiple measures designed to increase revenue and decrease costs, many of which were used by Spirit Airlines.

 Fares

 Advertised fares to all of the former target cities began at US$10 one-way; the price increased as more tickets were sold for that flight.
 Advertisements suggest that ten seats on each flight were sold at the promotional $10 fare.
 Other fares promoted by Skybus included a $20.08 fare sale (plus fees and taxes) to some of the airline's less popular destinations, to celebrate the New Year.
 Ticket prices for the remaining fares were expected to be around half the price of other airlines.
 These fares did not include taxes and other airport fees, however, which add about $10 to a one-way ticket.
 All fees included, the cheapest round-trip ticket for one adult would have cost approximately $40.